-As I mentioned, it is important to have all of your supplies in a quick, easy-to-grab container.
+It is important to have all of your supplies in a quick, easy-to-grab container or bag.
 Evacuations can be planned, but sometimes you are only given minutes to have all of your valuables ready to leave.
 Make sure your diabetes bag is always in the same place so that you won’t waste valuable time trying to find it.

-Make sure that you have some of the basics like a Frio pack if you live in a warm climate.
-You will also want a flashlight and spare batteries in case your area loses power.
+There are certain things that always should be packed and ready to go.
+If you live in a warm climate you will want to have a Frio pack to keep your insulin cool.
+You’ll need a flashlight and spare batteries in case your area loses power.
 Candles and wooden matches can also provide light and heat if need be.

-A first aid kit should also be in your emergency container.
-While you may have a lot of diabetes supplies, other medical emergencies can happen and basic first aid is a must.
-Don’t forget to add anti-diarrhea and anti-nausea medication to your kit.
-You should also have copies of all prescriptions in case you are away from your home pharmacy and need to access your medication refills.
+Pack a basic first aid kit in your emergency container.
+While you will also have to pack a lot of diabetes supplies, other medical emergencies can happen and basic first aid is a must.
+Things like anti-diarrhea and anti-nausea medication are often overlooked.
+Make sure to have copies of all prescriptions in case you are away from your home pharmacy and need to access your medication refills.
+You should also carry a list of the phone numbers for your pharmacy, doctor and diabetes clinic.

 Food and drink